amabdulr/CNWG/10-Core Writing Structures.md

 7. **Readability**: Assess whether the sentence contributes to the overall readability of the document, avoiding overly long or convoluted constructions.
+8. **Summary of Steps**: If a summary of steps is observed, flag this and say, "Remove Summary of Steps"

 ###  Writing paragraphs: